-There's also the fact that Tigers and Panthers were exceedingly rare, with a little over 4,500 Tiger Is, 500 Tiger II's and 7,500 Panther tanks being made.
+There's also the fact that Tigers and Panthers were exceedingly rare, with around 1,500 Tiger Is, 500 Tiger II's and 7,500 Panther tanks being made.
 The US built almost fifty thousand Shermans.
 Shermans did reasonably well against the more common Panzer III and IVs since they were closer to its weight class than the heavier Tiger and Panther.
 Plus, the Sherman was never intended to fight other tanks head on due to the US Army's belief in the "tank destroyer doctrine", which delayed much needed upgrades.
 However, once said upgrades were implemented Shermans became far more effective against German armor.

 The Sherman actually performed very well historically with the US Army, and its failures are much exaggerated by many modern "history" shows that only did very basic research (the oft-quoted "It takes five Shermans to kill a Tiger / Panther" for instance was largely a myth.).
 They actually won the majority of the major tank vs tank battles, even when outnumbered by the Germans.
 The textbook case is the Battle of Arracourt wherein the US Army lost only 30 Shermans while destroying over 90 German tanks, mostly the vaunted Panthers - despite being outnumbered and lacking air support for most of the battle.
 Moreover, the US Armored Divisions were far superior to their German equivalents, because the US Army paid careful attention to supporting their tankers with mechanized infantry and artillery units.
 Somewhere between one third to one half of a US Armored Division's strength was actually mech infantry or artillery, while the equivalent German formations were lucky to have some infantry (often marching on foot and getting left behind) to support them.